tw0n/spamm3r/README.md

 -------
 Updates are constantly being released, so be sure to check back here every few days to see if there's a new one.
 The message of the 'twon' folder will relate to the current version.
 So if the version displayed in your application is different than what is displayed in the message here, it's time to update.

-To update, click the downloads button, then click twon.exe - that will always be the up to date version and is a lot easier if you just want the application and not the source code.
+To update, click the downloads button, then click tw0n spamm3r v1.x.xx.exe - that will always be the up to date version and is a lot easier if you just want the application and not the source code.

 But wait, there's moar!!111
 ------------